Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Related Work

 Although trust is distributed to multiple holders in decentralized solutions, there are yet security problems in early secret holder proposals.
 The first problem is the lack of reliability due to a lack of incentives.
 The question of ``why should clients trust the honesty of secret holders" is not addressed in the early proposals.
 Nothing stops secret holders from cheating.
 The second problem is data availability and authenticity.
 The need for ``public bulletin board"~\cite{rabin2006time} or ``publicly available location" to store data~\cite{rivest_time-lock_1996} is documented in existing proposals, but the robustness and authentication are not explicitly addressed.

 The development of blockchains and smart contracts addresses the challenges of incentives, data availability and authenticity.
-Recent proposals~\cite{celebi2018kimono, ning2018keeping, li2018decentralized, li2021silentdelivery, ID-based_TRE} use smart contracts that integrate cryptocurrencies to provide incentives for secret holders, and ensure secret shares are immutable and available after revealing.
-However, none of these proposals provides undeniable reveal-verifiability, that is, secret shares revealed by honest secret holders can be claimed as incorrect shares in the presence of malicious clients.
-The possibility of having malicious clients that frame secret holders is only mentioned by Ning et al.~\cite{ning2018keeping}, but a solution to prevent false claims of incorrect shares is not proposed.
-Other proposals~\cite{celebi2018kimono, li2018decentralized, li2021silentdelivery, ID-based_TRE} do not consider malicious clients in their security models.
+Recent proposals~\cite{celebi2018kimono, ning2018keeping, li2018decentralized, li2021silentdelivery, bacis2021told, ID-based_TRE} use smart contracts that integrate cryptocurrencies to provide incentives for secret holders, and ensure secret shares are immutable and available after revealing.
+However, none of these proposals provides reveal-verifiability.
+The definition of reveal-verifiability for secret sharing schemes is presented below.

+\begin{definition} \textit{Reveal-verifiability}: Let \( k \) be a secret distributed among \( n \) participants using a secret-sharing scheme, and let \( R \) represent the reconstruction transcript, which includes the \( t \) pieces of information used for reconstructing the secret.
+The reconstruction process is defined by a deterministic reconstruction function \( \mathcal{R} \):

+where \( R \) is the reconstruction transcript comprising the \( t \) secret shares used for reconstruction, and \( k^* \) is the output of the reconstruction function.

+Then, a secret-sharing scheme satisfies reveal-verifiability if there exists a deterministic verification function \( \mathcal{V} \), accessible to all participants, such that: